seifolah-ghaderi/hub_events_challenge/README.md

   - pwd: `pass`
 - Two folder exists in code:
   - sql : contains `hubs_events.sql` that contain table definition and  `raw` initial data
-  - csv : the data loaded first time are saved here to load from any jupyter notebook or other execution when database is not run
+  - csv : the data loaded first time are saved here to load from any jupyter notebook or other execution when database is not run.

 ####Customize database
 if you have your own database you should change the following lines in `main.py` with your credential :